AyyerLab/ResEx-phasing/docs/sim-tutorial.md

 iterations and the solution will be the average of the iterate at the end of these steps.

-To run the reconstruction locally just type
+To run the reconstruction locally just click the 'Launch Recon' button.
+Alternatively, you can type the following from the command line:
 ```
 $ ./recon -c sim_config.ini
 ```